-2.3.4 Demarcation Layer
+2.3.4 Warning Layer

 A geotextile or similar product will be placed between the separation layer and the habitat layer to provide a visual indication of the contact between the separation layer and habitat layer.
-This demarcation layer will serve to alert personnel performing construction tasks that they have reached the separation layer and will alert personnel performing Marsh inspection tasks of significant erosion issues.
+This warning layer will serve to alert personnel performing construction tasks that they have reached the separation layer and will alert personnel performing Marsh inspection tasks of significant erosion issues.
+The warning layer will occur 3 feet below the marsh platform elevation, and approximately 2 feet below the channel bottom4.
+Note that the design is intended to prevent significant channel erosion by construction of a marsh inlet structure (i.e., weir structure) that defines the channel bottom elevation, as well as a very subtle longitudinal slope (i.e., <1%) throughout the Marsh.
+Marsh channel morphology and supporting analysis is further discussed in Section 2.4.
 Additional properties for the geotextile will be determined during Final Design, such as the need for retention of fines within the overlying habitat substrate and the need for supplemental support of overlying materials.